wazo-platform/wazo-doc/source/provisioning/introduction.rst

 Building on this, configuring one of the supported phone on XiVO is as simple as:

-#.
-Configuring the DHCP server
+#. :ref:`dhcpd-config`
-#.
-Installing the required ``provd`` plugin
+#. :ref:`Installing the required provd plugin <provd-plugins-mgmt>`
 #.
 Powering on the phone
 #.
-Dialing the user provisioning code from the phone
+Dialing the user's provisioning code from the phone

 And *voila*, once the phone has rebooted, your user is ready to make and receive calls.
-No manual editing of configuration files nor fiddling in the phone web interface.
+No manual editing of configuration files nor fiddling in the phone's web interface.

 External links
 ==============